 Types of writing techniques

-There are four different types of writing techniques:
+There are four different types of writing techniques in business:

 1. Descriptive writing style

 Descriptive writing immerses the reader into a story by creating a vivid picture of characters, settings and events in their mind.
 Writers who use a descriptive writing style often use literary tools like similes and metaphors in their writing.

 The purpose of the descriptive writing style is to make the reader feel like they are experiencing the events for themselves.
 Most descriptive writing isn’t very long.
 Examples include poems, personal journals and lyrics.